smaremanda/add-in-docs/docs/overview/office-add-ins.md

-# Office Add-ins overview
+# Office Add-ins platform overview

-With Office Add-ins you can make your solution a native part of any platform that Office supports.
-Using the power of the web and standard web technologies like HTML5, XML, CSS3, JavaScript, and REST APIs, create add-ins that interact with data in Excel, Word, PowerPoint, Outlook, Project, and Access Web Apps for SharePoint.
+With Office Add-ins, you can make your solution a native part of any platform that Office supports.
+Using the power of the web and standard web technologies like HTML5, XML, CSS3, JavaScript, and REST APIs, you can create add-ins that interact with data in Excel, Word, PowerPoint, Outlook, Project, and Access Web Apps for SharePoint.

 An Office Add-in is a web application hosted in a web browser control or iframe running in the context of an Office host application that can interact with a user's documents or mail items.
 You can use Office Add-ins to extend and interact with: